mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 What if this *never* ends?

 What if I have to go to sleep with Jaclyn S. still cleaning my keyboard?
 What if years go by?
-I'll get married and have children, then have to explain to them this woman who lives in my kitchen, eternally cleaning my precious Microsoft Natural Ergonomic Keyboard 4000.
+I'll get married and have children, then have to explain why there's a woman who lives in my kitchen, eternally cleaning my precious Microsoft Natural Ergonomic Keyboard 4000.

-Hmm, this might be my sleepiness talking.

 ### 12am: 3.5 hours elapsed

-Jaclyn S. emerges from my kitchen, triumphantly carrying my keyboard.
-It is sparkling clean.
-I thank her for her work and plug my keyboard back in.
-Everything works fine.
+Jaclyn S. emerges from my kitchen, triumphantly carrying my keyboard, now sparkling clean.
+I thank her for her work and show her out.
+After plugging my keyboard back in, everything works fine.

 ## The bill